Remote Proctor NOW Policy for Online Exams

 Remote Proctor NOW Procedure Quick Checklist

-- Self‐test the functionality of the remote proctored system a minimum of one week prior to all remote proctored examinations.
+- Self‐test the functionality of the remote proctored system within one week prior to all remote proctored examinations.

 - Ensure the environment is free of people and pets.